 By Timothy P. Fagan, BLR Air Expert

-Feedback: I’d like to do a series of posts on air permit training.
-Leave a comment or send me an e-mail and tell me what training topics are most important to you.
+Feedback: What is unclear to you about air permitting?
+Leave a comment or send me an e-mail and tell me what air permitting training topics are most important to you.

 Timothy P. Fagan is a Legal Editor for BLR’s environmental publications, focusing primarily on air quality related topics.
 Mr. Fagan has covered environmental developments with BLR since 2000.
 Before joining BLR, he spent 5 years in environmental consulting and was responsible for air quality permitting and compliance for a broad range of industries in both the private and public sector.
 He received a Bachelor of Science degree in chemical engineering from Villanova University and a Master’s degree in environmental engineering from the Pennsylvania State University.